ta-assistant/TA-CLI/README.md

 ```
 #### Start checking work
-if everything is ready now you can use `ta start` ( if something is't ready ta start will send you what is missing )
+If everything is ready, now you can use ta start ( if something isn't ready ta start will send you what is missing )
 ```
 ta start
 ```